varoonsahgal/react-fundamentals/reactstudyguide.md

 - With React we can create what's called ***components*** and then re-use them just like built-in HTML elements.
 - For example, we could create a Product Carousel component that could be used on the Shopping Cart page to show products currently in a customer's cart, and then we can re-use that same Product Carousel component on the Product Search page.
 - This way we can design, build, and test a component once.
 And, when we re-use a component, we don't have to worry about the underlying JavaScript and behavior used to build it.
-- Components can be shared within the company for others to use - the best example of this at Walmart is this: [Electrode showcase - Project New York](https://gecgithub01.walmart.com/pages/FEDS/ny-core/?grep=AboutItem)
+- Components can be shared within a company for others to use - a lot of companies have a React component explorer to share component code...

 ### What's In a Component, Anyway?